febajames/commute-analyzer-sg-public-bustransport/README.md

 (i) List of allocation of areas to clusters.
 (ii) List containing the percentage intrazonal interaction.
 (iii) List containing identity of 2 areas that merged.

+**Project_Poster.jpg** - provides details on commute analyzer application and the visualizations designed.